-Record field parameters (temp, DO, ORP, specific conductivity, etc. by placing the hose into a weir system to reduce re-aeration of the sample and sample with a field multiprobe.
+Record field parameters (water temperature, dissolved oxygen (DO), oxygen reducing potential (ORP), specific conductivity, etc. by placing the hose into a weir system to reduce re-aeration of the sample and sample with a field multiprobe.

 Water chemistry samples (e.g. Nutrients, Dissolved Organic Carbon, metals etc.) should be collected straight from the hose into the sampling containers once stygofauna sampling has finished (i.e. after 100 L has been collected in sample buckets).